Skip to main content

 1 Aim

-The aim of this procedure is to assist staff in fulfilling their statutory duties to safeguard and protect children and young people where there is a concern about PP or FII in children.
+The aim of this procedure is to assist colleagues in fulfilling their statutory duties to safeguard and protect children and young people where there is a concern about PP or FII in children.

-For the purpose of this procedure the legal definition of ‘child’, applies to those under 18 years of age.
-The term ‘children’ applies to children and young people throughout this procedure and is anyone who has not yet reached their 18th birthday.
+For the purpose of this procedure the legal definition of “child”, applies to those under 18 years of age.
+The term “children” applies to children and young people throughout this procedure and is anyone who has not yet reached their eighteenth birthday.
 If concerns around PP or FII are raised regarding an adult at risk then multi agency adult safeguarding procedures must be followed.

 This procedure provides a framework for earlier intervention to explore the concerns of children, families, and professionals to address the issue of a PP before significant harm has come to the child or young person whilst also outlining when immediate action may be required.

-This procedure is supplementary to national and local guidance and should be followed in conjunction with PP and FII in children guidance (RCPCH, 2021).
+This procedure is supplementary to national and local guidance and should be followed in conjunction with perplexing presentations (PP) or fabricated or induced illness (FII) in children guidance (RCPCH, 2021) (opens in new window).

 2 Scope

-This procedure applies to those members of staff that are directly employed by Rotherham Doncaster and South Humber NHS Foundation Trust (RDaSH) and for whom RDaSH has legal responsibility.
+This procedure applies to colleagues that are directly employed by Rotherham Doncaster and South Humber NHS Foundation Trust (RDaSH) and for whom RDaSH has legal responsibility.
 This procedure is also applicable whilst undertaking duties on behalf of RDaSH or working on RDaSH premises and forms part of their arrangements with NHS commissioners within Doncaster, Rotherham, and North Lincolnshire.

 As part of good employment practice, agency workers are also required to abide by RDaSH policies and procedures, as appropriate, to ensure their health, safety, and welfare of those they care for, whilst undertaking work for RDaSH.